Moduli of spaces with prescribed homotopy groups: Introduction

-To understand the map $\mathcal{M}_{n}(A) \rightarrow \mathcal{M}_{n-1}(A)$ and its fibers, we develop a theory of Postnikov invariants in $\infty$-categories of the form $P_{\Sigma}(\inftyc)$, where $\inftyc$ is a small $\infty$-category satisfying rather weak technical conditions.
-These results, proven in a very general setting, form the heart of the note, the main one being the classification of presheaves of $n$-types with a prescribed $(n-1)$-truncation and module structure on homotopy groups.
+To understand the map $\mathcal{M}_{n}(A) \rightarrow \mathcal{M}_{n-1}(A)$ and its fibres, we develop a theory of Postnikov invariants in $\infty$-categories of the form $\presheaves_{\Sigma}(\inftyc)$, where $\inftyc$ is a small $\infty$-category satisfying some conditions, see \cref{assumption:assumption_on_c_to_have_good_presheaves}.
+These results form the heart of the current work; the main one being the classification of presheaves of $n$-types with a prescribed $(n-1)$-truncation and with a given module structure on homotopy groups.

-The invariants we describe are the same as in the work of Blanc-Dwyer-Goerss, however, we obtain them in a different way.
-We start with the fundamental observation that if $X$ is an $n$-type in spaces, then the map $X \rightarrow X_{\leq (n-1)}$ fibres in Eilenberg-MacLane spaces and conversely any fibering like that has a total space an $n$-type with $(n-1)$-truncation precisely $X_{\leq (n-1)}$.
-Working $\infty$-categorically, such maps can be classified by the Grothendieck construction, which associates to such a fibering a map $X_{\leq (n-1)} \rightarrow \euscr{EM}_{n}$, where the latter is the $\infty$-category of Eilenberg-MacLane spaces.
+The $k$-invariants we describe can be identified with the ones appearing in the work of Blanc-Dwyer-Goerss; however, we obtain them in a different way.
+We begin with the fundamental observation that if $X$ is an $n$-type in spaces, then the map $X \rightarrow X_{\leq (n-1)}$ has fibres given by Eilenberg-MacLane spaces of degree $n$ and conversely any map with this property that has a source which is an $n$-type with $(n-1)$-truncation precisely $X_{\leq (n-1)}$.
+Working $\infty$-categorically, such maps can be classified by the Grothendieck construction, which associates to such a map a functor $X_{\leq (n-1)} \rightarrow \emspaces_{n}$ valued in the $\infty$-category of Eilenberg-MacLane spaces of degree $n$.

 We show how to adapt the Grothendieck construction to the setting of product-preserving presheaves and prove the needed classification by computing the homotopy types of the relevant classifying spaces.
-Note that in this approach objects tend to be brought into existence by their universal properties and their properties are only established down the line, as needed.
-In particular, the difference construction appearing in \cite{realization_space_of_a_pi_algebra} is no longer needed, nor are the relevant connectivity calculations.
+Note that in this approach objects tend to be brought into existence by their universal properties; their properties are only established down the line.
+In particular, the technical difference construction appearing in \cite{realization_space_of_a_pi_algebra} is no longer needed, nor are the relevant connectivity calculations.

-A computationally significant step is that we show that the invariants of $n$-types discussed above can be taken to lie in certain mapping spaces not in $P_{\Sigma}(\inftyc)$, but in the simpler $\infty$-category $P_{\Sigma}(h\inftyc)$.
-These can be then identified with Andr\'{e}-Quillen cohomology classes, which we briefly discuss at the very end.
+A computationally significant step is that we show that the invariants of $n$-types discussed above can be identified not with homotopy classes inside $\presheaves_{\Sigma}(\spheres)$, but in the more simple $\infty$-category $\presheaves_{\Sigma}(h \spheres)$.
+These can be then identified with Andr\'{e}-Quillen cohomology of $\Pi$-algebras.

-Note that the identification of the $\infty$-category pointed, connected spaces as a subcategory of $P_{\Sigma}(\spheres)$ of presheaves whose transfer map is an equivalence is the only part of this note that is specific to realizability of $\Pi$-algebras.
-Thus, we expect that by varying the indexing category $\inftyc$ one can develop moduli theory for different kinds of topological objects, and different invariants.